arabianq/pipewire-soundpad/README.md

 1.  **Rust and Cargo:** Ensure you have Rust and Cargo installed.
 You can install them from [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install).
 2.  **Dependencies:** This project requires PipeWire to be installed on your system.
 The specific installation steps will depend on your distribution.
+3. Run `cargo install pwsp`.
+Now you have PWSP installed on your system (`which pwsp`).

+## Building without installing

-3.  **Clone the Repository:** Clone this repository to your local machine.
+1.  **Clone the Repository:** Clone this repository to your local machine with `git clone https://github.com/arabianq/pipewire-soundpad`
-4.  **Build:** Navigate to the project directory in your terminal and run `cargo build --release`.
+2.  **Build:** Navigate to the project directory in your terminal and run `cargo build --release`.
+3. Now the binary is available in the *target* directory.

 ## Usage